Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: General Results

-\begin{remark} The hypotheses of the above theorems are also satisfied by the operator $\mathcal{L}_{\varphi,h}$ defined in remark \ref{yturhfvb} by Equation (\ref{jhfdgjhfg}).
-In a way that, there are constants $B_3$, $\beta_3$, $C_3$, $r_3$ and $D_3$ such that for all $g \in B_s$
+\begin{remark} The hypotheses of the previous theorems are also satisfied by the operator $\mathcal{L}_{\varphi,h}$ defined in Remark~\ref{yturhfvb} by Equation~\eqref{jhfdgjhfg}.
+Consequently, there exist constants $B_3 > 0$, $C_3 > 0$ and $0 < \beta_3 < 1$ such that, for every $g \in B_s$ and every $n \ge 1$, one has